 Ina Steiner is co-founder and Editor of EcommerceBytes and has been reporting on ecommerce since 1999.
 She's a widely cited authority on marketplace selling and is author of "Turn eBay Data Into Dollars" (McGraw-Hill 2006).
 Her blog was featured in the book, "Blogging Heroes" (Wiley 2008).
 Follow her on Twitter at @ecommercebytes and send news tips to email@example.com.

 You may quote up to 50 words of any article on the condition that you attribute the article to

 EcommerceBytes.com and either link to the original article or to www.EcommerceBytes.com.

 3 of 6

-Yahoo Warns Merchants About Online Sales Tax Bill - May 31, 2013
+Merchants Would Face Hefty Costs with Online Sales Tax Bill - September 26, 2013